Driving Without a License

 - Washington: You may receive a jail sentence if a judge determines that you are a habitual offender

 - Illinois: Two-month suspension for first offense of driving without a valid license; possible jail sentence of up to one year for driving with a suspended driver's license

 - California: Your car may be impounded for 30 days; you must appear in court (or have an attorney appear on your behalf) if the offense is bundled with a DUI or other charge; simply forgetting to have your license while driving is an infraction (fix-it ticket)

 - New York: $40 to $300 fine for an expired license; misdemeanor charge of "Aggravated Unlicensed Operation" (2nd or 1st degree) for multiple suspensions or DUI-related suspensions, with possible felony charge (which can carry a jail sentence)

-Check FindLaw’s directory of State DMV Offices for licensing and vehicle registration information in your particular state.
-See "Driving Without a Valid Driver's License: State Laws" for more specific information.
-Finally, if you are facing license suspension, revocation, or jail time, you may wish to speak with a local traffic ticket lawyer who can help defend the charges against you.
+Most traffic tickets involve infractions and can be handled without the help of a legal professional, often through the mail.
+But if you are facing license suspension, revocation, or jail time, you may wish to speak with a local traffic ticket lawyer who can help defend the charges against you.